-Finding the right exotic car isn’t always easy, but it’s easier thanks to our Insiders video course.
+Finding the right exotic car isn’t always easy, but it’s easier thanks to Exotic Car Hacks.
 Now for everyone else who hasn’t joined us yet, here are some cars you don’t want to get close to for any given reasons.

 1. Aston Martin DB9: This car is by far the worst Aston Martin we have ever driven; poor technology, poor electrical platform, and not as fun as its sister the Vantage or the almighty DBS.
 The car simply doesn’t hold value, and its craftsmanship is sub par (especially the 2005-2007 model years).
 I made the mistake of purchasing this car.
 Read more about that here.